mohamedbenhadjer/detector-rdpbridge/README.md

 2. The hook monkey-patches Playwright APIs (`Page`, `Locator`, `Browser`, `BrowserContext`) to intercept exceptions and inject CDP/popup-prevention settings
 3. For Chromium browsers, automatically injects `--remote-debugging-port` with dynamic port allocation
 4. Installs popup/new-tab prevention on all browser contexts and pages (can be disabled)
-5. On error, extracts page context, CDP target ID, and detection selectors from the failing method
+5. On `NeedsAgentInterventionError`, extracts page context, CDP target ID, and inherits detection selectors from the last failure
 6. Sends a WebSocket message to your Flutter app at `ws://127.0.0.1:8777/ws` with full control metadata
 7. Flutter creates a support request with `controlTarget` (browser, debugPort, targetId, URL) and `detection` (successSelector, failureSelector)
 8. Optionally starts HTTP resume endpoint for programmatic script resumption